donlan2710/gRDA-Optimizer/README.md

 ### With PlaidML

-This can be unstable with Mac: https://github.com/plaidml/plaidml/issues/168 To run, define the softthreshold function in the plaidml backend file (plaidml/keras):
+This can be unstable with Mac, see https://github.com/plaidml/plaidml/issues/168.
+To run, define the softthreshold function in the plaidml backend file (plaidml/keras):

 ```
 def softthreshold(x, t):